Waleed18574/ExcelPortfolio/MS_Excel_Project_3_Car_Sales_Revenue_Analysis/README.md

 2- Loaded the new table into the #data_model from the power query.

-3- Loade the Excel tables named (managers) into the data model and joined with the (SalesTextFiles).
+3- Loaded the Excel tables named (managers) into the data model and joined with the (SalesTextFiles).

 4- Generated pivot tables from the data model that summarized the business metrics such as Regional Units, Regional Revenue, Product Revenue and Monthly Revenue  with different slicers for filtering.